dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

 // The behavior is totally can not be prediction.
 ```

 Ok!
-Now we know the true: `this` is dynamic.
-But!
-We still need to send us function to other place, right?
-We have to understanding print get the this at `obj.print()` this expression, not at `let obj = { ... }` part.
+Now we know the truth: `this` is dynamic.
+However, we still need to send us function to other place, right?
+We have to understanding print get this at `obj.print()` this expression, not at `let obj = { ... }` part.
 Why this is important?
-Because a lots of novice of JS will write something like this.
+Because, a lots of novice of JS will write something like this.

 ```js
 // ignore, we are in obj definition